JerryfromBrooklyn/project/MatchingSystemImplementationDocumentation.md

    - On the dashboard, click the "Register Face" button
    - Position your face in the frame
    - Capture your face image
-   - The system will register your face with AWS Rekognition
+   - The system will register your face with AWS Rekognition (using the new `user_` prefix)
    - If the face is detected successfully, you'll receive a confirmation
    - If no face is detected, you'll be prompted to try again with better lighting

 4. **View Historical Matches:**
    - After registration, the system automatically runs historical matching
-   - If matches are found, they'll appear on your dashboard
+   - If matches are found in photos (indexed with the `photo_` prefix), they'll appear on your dashboard
    - The "Matches" tab will display all photos you've been found in
    - You'll receive a notification about the number of matches found

-5. **Upload New Photos (for testing future matching):**
+5. **Test Future Matching (Upload New Photos):**
    - Click the "Upload" tab
    - Use the "Upload New Photos" button to upload test photos
-   - Photos with faces will be processed and matched against registered users
+   - Photos with faces will be processed and indexed with the `photo_` prefix
+   - The system will automatically match detected faces against registered users (looking for faces with the `user_` prefix)
+   - If your face is found in the uploaded photos, they will appear in your "My Photos" tab
+   - Other registered users whose faces appear in the photos will also see these photos in their "My Photos" tab
+   - This confirms both the historical and future matching capabilities are working correctly

+6. **Cross-Account Testing:**
+   - Create a second user account
+   - Register a face that has already been registered with the first account
+   - The system will detect the match and correctly associate the face with both accounts
+   - Upload a photo containing this face using the second account
+   - Verify that the photo appears in the "My Photos" tab for both accounts
+   - This confirms that the matching system works across different user accounts

-6. **Verify Identity:**
+7. **Verify Identity:**
    - Use the "Verify Identity" button to confirm your face matches the registered one
    - The system will display match confidence and similarity scores